 The CDL coordinated a multi-year initiative (2016-2020), with generous support from the California State Library, to aggregate and provide even more comprehensive access to unique digital resources from cultural heritage organizations throughout the state.

-“Harvesting California’s Bounty” is an initiative supported by the US Institute of Museum and Library Services under the provisions of the Library Services and Technology Act (LSTA), administered in California by the State Librarian.
+“Harvesting California’s Bounty” was an initiative supported by the US Institute of Museum and Library Services under the provisions of the Library Services and Technology Act (LSTA), administered in California by the State Librarian.

-With another year of grant support (October 2019-September 2020) the CDL will have staffing capacity to focus on harvesting additional collections from organizations in California -- with an emphasis on working with public libraries and coordinating workflows with California Revealed, a statewide program managed by the California State Library.
-We will be expanding our work to explore harvesting of web archive collections, a new format and content area that complements related resources stewarded by our contributors.
-We also are planning to offer the "Better Sharing Through Metadata" workshop in a free online format, hosted by Infopeople.
-Last, we will be promoting broader awareness of Calisphere as a free statewide aggregation and service to public libraries throughout the state.
+With another year of grant support (October 2019-September 2020), we had additional staffing capacity to focus on harvesting a broader array of collections from organizations in California -- with an emphasis on working with public libraries and coordinating workflows with California Revealed, a statewide program managed by the California State Library.
+We also expanded our work to explore harvesting of web archive collections, a new format and content area that complements related resources stewarded by our contributors.
+The results of our exploration are summarized in our report "Recommendations for Harvesting Web Archives into Calisphere" (September 2020).

 The results of the previous project phases have been dramatic: LSTA funding directly enabled the massive growth in collections now represented in Calisphere.
 In 2018, the corpus grew to over 1 million items -- a significant milestone.
 In 2019, we are projected to double that size, providing access to 2 million items.
 Thanks to this significant growth, California libraries, archives, and museums now represent one of the largest subsets of DPLA’s national-level aggregation, offering students, researchers, and the general public increasingly comprehensive access to the digitized treasures and special collections across the state.